Key West Literary Seminar acquires former home of Elizabeth Bishop

 In 2019, we announced a major acquisition and a new chapter in the life of Key West Literary Seminar, as we purchased the former home of celebrated American poet Elizabeth Bishop at 624 White Street.

 The 19th-century eyebrow house is a registered Literary Landmark and one of Key West’s most important literary sites.
-Our goal is to restore and preserve the house to the way it was when Bishop lived there in the 1930s and 1940s.
+We are now working to restore and preserve the house to the way it was when Bishop lived there in the 1930s and 1940s.

 Elizabeth Bishop (1911-1979)